A short biography

 Perhaps inspired by the difficult but honest lives of the subsistence farmers of Burkina Faso, Michael began to show an interest in the complex relationship between human beings and the natural world as a teenager.
 He completed his Bachelor's degree in Landscape Management at Manchester University in 2009, returning to academia to study Zero Carbon Architecture at Birmingham City University at postgraduate level in 2013.

-In November 2019, Michael's short story An Island of Water appeared in 'Between These Shores' literary magazine, and it is his hope that it will be the first of many.
-Michael has recently completed his debut novel, The Undercurrent, which is a thriller set in the present which explores the subject of eco-activism amidst the unfolding climate crisis.
+Michael has recently completed his debut novel, The Undercurrent, which is a thriller set in the present that explores the subject of eco-activism amidst the unfolding climate crisis.
 The Undercurrent is due to be released on the 1st July 2020 via Melting Tundra Publishing: www.meltingtundra.com.